Christopher Massey: Personal life

 Massey's mother is Angel Massey.
-He has three children: a daughter named Mariah by reality TV personality Cassalei "Cassie" Jackson, whose mother is actress Shar Jackson; a daughter named Bella and a son named Carter by Bria Miller, to whom he was previously engaged in 2020.
+He has three children: a daughter named Mariah with reality TV personality Cassalei "Cassie" Jackson, whose mother is actress Shar Jackson; a daughter named Bella; and a son named Carter with Bria Miller, to whom he was previously engaged in 2020.
 It is now presumed that Massey is married to a woman named Tatyana Tutson, as the result of a Las Vegas wedding in December 2021.

 In March 2015, Massey was assaulted and robbed by rapper Lil Twist at Kyle Massey's home in Los Angeles.
 The rapper reportedly brought four others to aid him in the assault and robbery of the brothers, as well as brass knuckles, and stole Massey's Rolex watch before leaving.
 Lil Twist pleaded no contest to burglary, grand theft, making criminal threats, battery, and two counts of assault with a deadly weapon and was sentenced to one year in prison.